dame-maintainable-software/simple-calculator/exercises_version_control.md

 		create a GitHub account
 		write your GitHub identification on a piece of paper while not invited:
-		sleep

-* You can already proceed with the tasks below without beeing invited
+		proceed with the first task

 --